STOP! When you were a kid playing ball your parents probably had to yell this at least once when...

 For many decades safety mats have been used as a standard form of area protection in the plant environment.
 Though an old technology by design, safety mats have proven to be a tried and true means of protecting workers from harm.

-Safety mats work (typically) with multiple points of contact (normally open) that close when enough weightmats is applied to the mat.
+Safety mats work (typically) with multiple points of contact (normally open) that close when enough weight is applied to the mat.
 This sends a signal to the controller which then relays the signal to stop the guarded machine(s).Though they are designed for use via direct contact, they are subject to abuse: physical, environmental, and operational.
 They eventually wear out (even if you don’t drive a fork lift over them!) and need to be replaced.

-Safety laser scanners have been on the market since the 1990’s but have always scannerscome at a higher price point than the safety mat, up to 3 or 4 times higher.
+Safety laser scanners have been on the market since the 1990’s but have always come at a higher price point than the safety mat, up to 3 or 4 times higher.
 The price discrepancy has shrunk in the past few years however, which makes the decision more difficult or easy depending on your point of view.

 When the total cost-of-ownership is considered, the overall ROI for safety scanners is actually much greater than safety mats.
 Why?
 If you have to replace a safety mat once or twice, you’ve exceeded the cost of a safety scanner.